frederic-perez/AmE-dictionary/data/dictionary.md

 __industrious__ _adj_ :four::mega: /ɪnˈdʌstrɪəs/ Always working very hard.
 __inebriate__ _v_ :three: (inebriated) __1__ Fill with sublime emotion. _Syn_ beatify, exhilarate, tickle pink, exalt, thrill _He was inebriated by his phenomenal success._ __2__ Become drunk or drink excessively.
 __inebriated__ _adj_
-__ineffable__ _adj_ :six: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
+__ineffable__ _adj_ :seven: /in-EFF-uh-bul/ Ineffable is used to describe something that is indescribable or unspeakable and that cannot be expressed in words.
 It is also used for things which are taboo and are not to be uttered. _Ed felt an ineffable joy at the sight of his daughter walking toward him from the plane._
 __ineffectual__
 __inefficacious__ _adj_
 __ineligible__ _adj_ /ĭn-ĕl′ĭ-jə-bəl/ __1__ Disqualified by law, rule, or provision: _ineligible to run for office; ineligible for health benefits._ __2__ Unworthy of being chosen; unfit: _considered her ineligible for the job._ _The patient was deemed deemed ineligible for traditional transplant._
-__ineluctable__ _adj_ :two: /in-ih-LUK-tuh-bul/ Ineluctable is a formal word meaning “unable to be avoided, changed, or resisted.”
+__ineluctable__ _adj_ :three: /in-ih-LUK-tuh-bul/ Ineluctable is a formal word meaning “unable to be avoided, changed, or resisted.”
 Often followed by such words as _fate_ and _conclusion_, it is a synonym of _inevitable_.
 Not to be avoided or escaped; inevitable. _Syn_ inescapable, unavoidable _Those war plans rested on a belief in the ineluctable superiority of the offense over the defense._ _Even the tallest mountains will one day be reduced to sand by the Earth’s slow yet ineluctable geologic forces._
 __inequitable__
 __inequity__ _n_ :two: (inequities) Injustice by virtue of not conforming with rules or standards. _Syn_ unfairness _Even though I am older, my brother gets more allowance money than I do, and this inequity strains my relationship with my parents._
 __inert__ _adj_ _Helium is inert._
+__inertia__ _n_ :mega:
 __inescapable__ _adj_ :three: Impossible to escape or avoid; inevitable: _inescapable consequences._ _In Portland, nature is inescapable._ _Syn_ certain
 __inexorable__ _adj_ __1__ Impossible to stop, alter, or resist; _inevitable: an inexorable fate; an inexorable law of nature._ __2__ Not capable of being persuaded by entreaty; relentless: _an inexorable opponent._ _The inexorable investigator questioned the witness repeatedly, long after she had been reduced to tears and claimed to know nothing more._
 __inexpedient__ _adj_ /ˌɪnɪkˈspiːdɪənt/ Not suitable, advisable, or judicious.